 I am not suggesting we should be an extremist on the other side of these issues either.
 We do not need to stop everything we are doing to always listen to our children.
 We do not need to go overboard with punishments for inappropriate behavior.
 And having a child involved in every sport, not allowing for any downtime to relax, eating only healthy foods and not enjoying an occasional bowl of ice cream or chips is also an unbalanced way to live and can be harmful as well.

-Certainly, there are times that bad behavior and/or not listening or overweight could be caused by other circumstances.
+Certainly, there are times that bad behavior and/or not listening or being overweight could be caused by other circumstances.
 But let’s be honest and admit that some, if not all of these issues could have been redirected if only a little bit, by us seeing our part that we played in these issues, which would have allowed us to parent differently.

 If you have a friend that tends to always talk about their own problems and doesn’t take the time to hear your concerns, you probably try not to spend much time with them and if you have to be around them, you tune them out.
 If we could get away with things without a consequence, for example speeding and not get a ticket, we would.
 Lastly, if we the parents have an unhealthy diet and lack a routine of exercise, then this is probably the biggest reason for being overweight and your child sees this every day.
 When we look at it this way, we have to understand why our children are the way they are.

 All of these things we allow our children to be when they are younger will follow them when they are old.
 If they have not been listened to, they will not learn to listen.
-If they have not be taught, they will not be teachable.
+If they have not been taught, they will not be teachable.
 If they are overweight as a child they will struggle with weight for the rest of their lives.

-We do not need to hinder our child with an extra battle to fight when they are older because we didn’t take the time and energy needed when they were younger to help them develop good skills.
+We do not need to hinder our children with an extra battle to fight when they are older because we didn’t take the time and energy needed when they were younger to help them develop good skills.

 Your child might make the right choices even if you don’t help them to do so, but don’t assume they will.
-Make life easier for them now by teaching them how to listen and care about other, learn the art of good consequences and last but not least teaching good, healthy eating habits and encouraging them to go outside and play.
+Make life easier for them now by teaching them how to listen and care about others, learn the art of good consequences and last but not least teaching good, healthy eating habits and encouraging them to go outside and play.
 I suggest that you even go out with them and be the example they need of what a balanced life should look like.